 - Soft diet is recommended after the scope.
 If it is well tolerated, you can resume your normal diet.

 Colonoscopy is a safe procedure and complications rarely occur during the procedure.
-Possible risks account only 0.1%.
+Possible risks account only for about 0.1% and mostly in critical conditions only.